 These measures reduced sound to levels that blend into everyday background noise.

 For communities, this means peace of mind: reliable energy infrastructure can be developed without compromising neighborhood quality of life.
-For developers and utilities, it proves that community compatibility is possible when noise is addressed at the design stage.
+For buyers and developers, it proves that community compatibility is possible - and that earning permitting approval on real-world timelines is achievable when noise is addressed at the design stage.

 Looking Ahead